IBM/aspera-cli/docs/README.erb.md

 #### Bearer token: Environment

 An access key shall be created to grant access for transfers to its storage.
-The access_key and its secrets represent an administrative access to the storage as it has access rights to the whole storage of the access key.
+The access key and its secret represent administrative access to the storage as it has access rights to the whole storage of the access key.

 They way to create access keys depend slightly on the type of HSTS: